 NCERT Solutions for Class 6 Geography The Earth Our Habitat – Free PDF Download

-You can find the chapter wise NCERT Class 6 Textbook Solutions of Social Science here.
-Using these links, students can find both online text format and PDF version of solutions for the chapters on Geography.
+You can find the chapter-wise NCERT Class 6 Textbook Solutions of Social Science here.
+Using these links, students can find both online text format and PDF versions of solutions for the chapters on Geography.
 It will help them to attain remarkable marks in their final exam.

 NCERT Solutions Class 6 Geography Chapters Overview

 Chapter 1: The Earth in the Solar System

 The Earth is the third planet from the Sun inhabited by living things.
 It is the fifth-largest planet in the solar system.
 The solar system consists of our star, the Sun, the planets Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune, dwarf planets such as Pluto, dozens of moons and millions of asteroids, comets and meteoroids.
 Among all the four planets closest to the Sun, the Earth is the biggest planet.

 Chapter 2: Globe: Latitudes and Longitudes

 A globe is a spherical model of the Earth and a model globe of the Earth is called a terrestrial globe.
 A model globe of the celestial sphere is called a celestial globe.
 Latitude is a measurement on a globe or map of location north or south of the Equator.
 It is measured starting from an imaginary north-south line called the Prime Meridian.
 Longitude is a measurement of location east or west of the prime meridian at Greenwich.
 Latitudes and Longitudes are measured in degrees.

 There are two types of motions of the Earth – rotation and revolution.
 When the Earth spins or rotates around its axis, that spinning movement is called the rotation of Earth.
 And when the Earth spins or revolves around the sun, that movement is called the revolution of Earth.